canonical/design.ubuntu.com/apps/get-started/design-scopes/index.md

 </div>
   <div class="ten-col">
   <h2 id="customization-and-branding">Customization and branding</h2>
-  <p>Scopes come in a very flexible customization package where you can add your brand’s identity through colors, logos and arranging cards and categories.</p>
+  <p>Scopes come in a very flexible customization package where you can add your brand&#8217;s identity through colors, logos and arranging cards and categories.</p>
 </div>
   <div class="five-col">
   <div class="ten-col image-container">